Earthplace Preschool Policies and Procedures

 Lunch box suggestions

-- Please use an insulated lunch box with ice pack.
+- Please use an insulated lunch box with an ice pack.
 (The use of ice packs is a State regulation that must be adhered to.)
 Please do not send a plastic or paper bag.

 - Please send utensils and napkins with your child’s lunch each day.